-Made with simple and fresh ingredients, this Parsley Cilantro Chimichurri Sauce is bright, tangy and flavorful.
+Made with simple and fresh ingredients, this Mexican Cilantro Chimichurri Sauce is bright, tangy and flavorful.
 It’s ready in under 10 minutes and requires only one tool: a blender!

 Have you ever had an overabundance of an ingredient in your fridge that you had absolutely no idea what to do with?
 Well, that was me a few days ago.